Why ChatGPT Recommends Other Shopify Stores (Not Yours)

-AI assistants don't randomly pick stores to recommend.
-They follow a hierarchy of signals, and most of them are things you can control today.
+AI assistants don't pick randomly.
+They follow a hierarchy of signals, and most of them are things you can fix today.
+Here are the five that matter most, in order of impact.

 1. Can the AI Actually Read Your Site?